5 Ways to Encourage Seniors to Maintain a Healthy Lifestyle

 This keeps their heart healthy, improves circulation, boosts mood, and keeps joints mobile.

 But not everyone is physically able to do standard exercise programs.
-For people with mobility issues, find exercise programs that can be done from a seated position either online or on DVD.
+For people with mobility issues, find exercise programs that can be done from a seated position, either online or on DVD.

-3. Try new food
+3. Try New Foods

 It’s also common for older people to lose interest in eating.